noaa-oar-arl/canopy-app/README.md

     Namelist Option : `file_vars`  Full name of input file (Supports either text or NetCDF format with following formats:
                                                             `.txt`, `.nc`, `.ncf`, or `.nc4`)

 - See example file inputs for variables and format (`gfs.t12z.20220701.sfcf000.txt` or `gfs.t12z.20220701.sfcf000.nc`).
 Example surface met/land/soil inputs are based on NOAA's UFS-GFSv16 inputs initialized on July 01, 2022 @ 12 UTC (forecast at hour 000).
 Other external inputs for canopy related and other calculated variables are from numerous sources.
-See Table below for more information.
+See Table 2 below for more information.  **Note** The example GFSv16 domain has been cut to the southeast U.S. region only in this example for size/time constraints here.
 - Canopy-App assumes the NetCDF input files are in CF-Convention and test file is based on UFS-GFSv16; recommend using double or float for real variables.
 Input data must be valid values.
 - Canopy-App can also be run with a single point of 1D input data in a text file (e.g. `input_variables_point.txt`).